bbauska/W3Cx-3of5/README.md

 1.  &quot;[Michel Ham] est un professeur de l&apos;Université de Nice, France.&quot;

-\...where all of the end of the sentence has been translated except the author&apos;s name.
+&period;&period;&period;where all of the end of the sentence has been translated except the author&apos;s name.

-#### Inheritance between elements
+<h4>Inheritance between elements</h4>

 When you define an element as not being translatable, its children inherit this behavior and are themselves not translatable.
 The reverse is also true.

-1.  &lt;p **[translate=&quot;no&quot;]**&gt;This is a text in a paragraph element, that should not be translated: the p element has a translate=&quot;no&quot; attribute.[&lt;span&gt; This part that is in a span element embedded within the paragraph.
+1.  &lt;p <b>[translate=&quot;no&quot;]</b>&gt;This is a text in a paragraph element, that should not be translated: the p element has a translate=&quot;no&quot; attribute.[&lt;span&gt; This part that is in a span element embedded within the paragraph.
 It does not have a translate attribute but inherits the translation-mode of the p and will not be translated too&lt;/span&gt;].
-This is the end of the paragraph\...&lt;/ p&gt;
+This is the end of the paragraph&period;&period;&period;&lt;/ p&gt;

-### External resources:
+<h4>External resources:</h4>

 -   From the specification: [the translate attribute](https://html.spec.whatwg.org/multipage/dom.html#the-translate-attribute)